thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/white-labeling.md

 ![image](/images/user-guide/white-labeling/application-title-paas.png)
 {% endif %}

- - Website icon - you can change the default website icon to your own;
+ - Favicon (website icon) - you can change the default website icon to your own;

 {% if docsPrefix == "pe/" %}
 ![image](/images/user-guide/white-labeling/website-icon.png)